Showdown (AFL): Notable matches

-Round 20, 2018

 Showdown 45 was a tight contest for the entire game apart from the opening where the Crows kicked the first three goals of the match.
 Second gamer Kane Farrell kicked three goals to close out the first interval with the quarter time scores level and the margin thereafter never again reaching three goals.
 Late in the final quarter Ollie Wines had the opportunity to seal the game with a set shot from a tight angle but his banana kick was ineffective.
 Minutes after Wines shot, Josh Jenkins snapped and his score was referred to the goal review umpire to clarify whether it hit the post.
 The score was quickly ruled a goal by the goal review umpire despite Josh Jenkins calling his teammates to set up for a kick out.
 He later stated his doubt in a post game interview.
 Robbie Gray was awarded a record fourth Showdown Medal becoming just the third player, after Graham Johncock and Shaun Burgoyne, to win the honour coming from the losing side.
 After the match Port Adelaide challenged the AFL Score Review system questioning the short amount of time taken for the review (23 seconds) and the lack of camera angles available to the umpires.
 The AFL affirmed the decision that it was a goal.

 "My grandma raised me not to tell fibs.
 I think it hit the post...but I'm pretty happy they didn't think so."